kaftejiman/kaftejiman.github.io/README.md

 active CTF Player, my interests are in finding solutions to complex challenges through advanced analytics.
-My skills-set covers reverse engineering through carrying static and dynamic analysis and automated binary analysis with increasing interest in mobile security and simulating custom architectures.
-My aim is to simply increase my understanding of systems and how they work.
+My skills-set covers reverse engineering through carrying static and dynamic analysis and automated binary analysis with increasing interest in mobile security.
+My aim is to  learn more about the internal dynamics of systems.

 # <span style="color: teal">Work Experiences:</span>